ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 - This prevents cross-context attacks where ciphertexts from one application could be used in another
 - Context binding is cryptographically enforced through the XOF initialization

-## Key-Committing Property
+## Key Commitment

 URICrypt provides full key-commitment security:

-- The scheme is fully key-committing, meaning that a ciphertext can only be correctly decrypted with the exact key that was used to encrypt it
-- It is computationally infeasible to find two different keys that can successfully decrypt the same ciphertext to valid plaintexts
+The scheme is fully key-committing, meaning that a ciphertext can only be decrypted with the exact key that was used to encrypt it.
+It is computationally infeasible to find two different keys that can successfully decrypt the same ciphertext to valid plaintexts
-- This property is achieved through the SIV authentication mechanism, which binds the ciphertext to the specific key used during encryption
-- Key commitment prevents attacks where an adversary could create ambiguous ciphertexts that decrypt differently under different keys

 ## Resistance to Common Attacks